brettkromkamp/topic-db/README.rst

-TopicDB is intended to be used by other Python applications, and currently does not provide a web interface to the API. `Story Engine`_ and `Knowledge Builder`_ are good examples of TopicDB being used by another applications.
+TopicDB is intended to be used by other Python applications, and currently does not provide a web interface to the API. `Story Engine`_ and `Knowledge Builder`_ are good examples of TopicDB being used by other applications.

 Why?
 ----

-I build (story) worlds.
-TopicDB plays a crucial role in that endeavour.
+I build (story) worlds and knowledge management applications.
+TopicDB plays a crucial role in both those endeavours.

 Feature Support
 ---------------